annekroon/amsterdam-embedding-model/README.md

 ## First findings:

-[Results] (https://github.com/annekroon/amsterdam-embedding-model/blob/master/get-figures-intrinsic.ipynb) indicate that regarding the **intrinsic evaluation**, we find that in terms of semantic and syntatic accuracy, the AEM outperforms the other embedding models.
+[Results](https://github.com/annekroon/amsterdam-embedding-model/blob/master/get-figures-intrinsic.ipynb) indicate that regarding the **intrinsic evaluation**, we find that both in terms of semantic and syntatic accuracy, the AEM outperforms the other embedding models.
 The best model is trained the following parameter settings: *window size = 10, dimensions = 300, negative sampling = 5*

 ![Intrinsic evaluation](https://github.com/annekroon/amsterdam-embedding-model/blob/master/output/intrinsic_output_2.png)